HE-Arc/webapp-server/files/templates/README-php.md

     exec chpst -uwww-data php artisan queue:work

-## WebSocket
+### WebSocket

 It's doable to set up Laravel Echo and Laravel Echo Server but it can be quite tricky.

-    $ npm install --save-dev laravel-echo pusher.js
+    $ npm install --save-dev laravel-echo pusher-js
     $ npm install --save laravel-echo-server

 Configuration for the Laravel Echo Server:

     "databaseConfig": {"redis": {"host": "redis"}}

-Some scripts I've used with success so far.
+Some scripts I've used successfully with runit so far.

     #!/bin/sh
     set -xe